lucasassuncao/movelooper/README.md

-  completion  Generate the autocompletion script for the specified shell help        Help about any command move        Moves files to their respective destination directories based on configured categories preview     Displays a preview of files to be moved based on configured categories
+  completion  Generate the autocompletion script for the specified shell help        Help about any command move        Moves files to their respective destination directories based on configured categories preview     (dry-run) Displays a preview of files to be moved based on configured categories

 Flags:
   -h, --help               help for movelooper
-  -l, --log-level string   Specify the log level
-  -o, --output string      Specify the output (console, log or file)
+  -l, --log-level string   Specify the log level (trace, debug, info, warn/warning, error, fatal) -o, --output string      Specify the output (console, log/file or both)
       --show-caller        Show caller information

 Use "movelooper [command] --help" for more information about a command.